csc-training/summerschool/application-performance/docs/02_gpu_performance.md

 - GPUs are powerful and complex processors designed for parallel computing.
 - GPUs require explicit expression of parallelism by the programmer.

-# Principles for High GPU Performance
+# General Principles for High GPU Performance
 - Keep all the compute resources busy (idle resources are a waste)
 - Minimize the synchronization at all levels
 - Minimize the data transfers between host and device